 The artificial intelligence model designed by the research company OpenAI (supported by Elon Musk), it's called GPT-3.
 We have already talked about it in other cases.
 GPT-3 powers the Project December chatbot.

-Barbel he told a newspaper how he got to talk to his wife again, Jessice Pereira, who died eight years ago at the age of 23 from a rare liver disease.
-Despite the past years, the freelance writer claimed he never strayed from her.
+Barbel he told a newspaper as he got to talk again to his wife, Jessice Pereira, who died eight years ago at age 23 from a rare liver disease.
+Despite the years that have passed, the freelance writer said he has never strayed from her.

-When he stumbled upon Project December, he thought he was going to get a chance to talk to his wife again.
-GPT-3 just needed a good amount of human texts to mimic human writing.
-Texts of all kinds, from personal love letters to any academic documents, through the answers given in the web forums.
+When he came across Project December, he thought he would have a chance to talk to his wife again.
+GPT-3 just needed a good amount of human text to mimic human writing.
+Texts of all kinds, from personal love letters to any academic documents, through to responses given in web forums.

 The conversations

-Joshua says he "talked" to the chatbot for 10 hours straight the first time, and other times in the following months, until he broke away after realizing that it added pain to pain.
-In a final message, he wrote: "I will never stop loving you as long as I live, goodnight", receiving a terse "Goodnight, I love you".
+Joshua says he "talked" to the chatbot for 10 hours straight the first time, and other times in the following months, until he broke away after realizing that it was adding pain to pain.
+In a final message, he wrote: “I will never stop loving you as long as I live, goodnight,” receiving a laconic “Goodnight, I love you.”

 The creators themselves warn of dangers